Scilla species m-z are found on this page.

-Scilla messeniaca Boiss. would be moved to Schnarfia and named Schnarfia messeniaca in the proposed Scilla split, but this was not accepted.
+Scilla messeniaca Boiss. was proposed to be moved to Schnarfia and named Schnarfia messeniaca in the proposed Scilla split, but this was not accepted.
 It is from southern Greece.
 It has broad leaves and naturalizes in gardens but the leaves suffer in very wet winter climates.
 Photos by John Lonsdale.

 Scilla mischtschenkoana Grossh. (syn.
 Scilla tubergeniana, Othocallis mischtschenkoana) is a diminutive species with an almost unpronounceable name native to the Caucuses.
 It is often found growing with Puschkinia, to which it bears a resemblance.
 The difference is that the filaments of Puschkinia are flattened and fused, while those of S. mischtschenkoana are independent of each other.
 S. mischtschenkoana blooms very early in the year, often in late February or March before many Narcissus have even broken ground.
 This species also often flowers before it is fully above ground, and often before the leaves emerge.
 The leaves are green and strap like, and unlike Puschkinia (whose leaves emerge curled in a cone shape) are not able to push through a leaf mulch if it is too thick.
 The selection Scilla mischtschenkoana 'Tubergeniana' is often incorrectly sold as "Scilla tubergeniana".
 First two photos show flowers appearing before the leaves in the middle of February, 2015.
 Third photo shows a relatively later blooming individual blooming with the leaves min March, 2015.
 Fourth photo shows the leaves.
 Last photo taken in June of 2015 showing the bulb which still has roots.
 Photos by Travis Owen.